Mwindo/Entropic_Hangman/README.txt

 Entropic Hangman was tested on an Intel Mac but should run on any POSIX system.

-To build, open Terminal, cd to this directory, and type make.
+To build, open a shell, cd to this directory, and type make.

 To run, cd to this directory and type ./entropic_hangman.